An1rud/Indian-Currency-Denominations-Calculator/README.md

 - Enter the amount in rupees when prompted.
 - The program will display the required denominations of Indian currency notes and coins.
 ## Example
-'Enter the amount in rupees: 1234
+Enter the amount in rupees: 1234
 Indian Currency Denominations:
 2 x Rs 500
 1 x Rs 200
 1 x Rs 20
 1 x Rs 10
-2 x Rs 2'
+2 x Rs 2